shsagir/play-area-sync/docs/access-methods.md

 When for some reason SSH key authentication does not work for you, you can downgrade to password like so: In the "Dashboard" > "Your Account" > "Access method" you can click on your public SSH keys, this will bring up a view where you can delete the key.
 When deleting the last key, password authentication will be re-enabled.

+### When you change your Account password

+When you change your Dashboard password, for instance when you [regain access to the Dashboard](/dashboard#toc-regaining-access) in case of a forgotten password, all access to the services will change as well.

 ## Access schema

 URLs and terminal commands depend on your chosen access method.